Gmail power users know something that your average user doesn’t. In this article you will discover a full list of gmail tips:

 Tip 7: Automate your daily tasks for immediate productivity gains

 Imagine turning Gmail into your virtual assistant.
 It's possible with Gmelius.
 Here are just a few of the actions you can automate.

-- Set up auto-replies for your shared inboxes.
+- Set up auto-replies

 - Auto-assign emails to the certain members of your team.